callumc789/data-science/README.md

 # Data Science Portfolio

-These are some data science projects for academic, self-learning and hobby purposes.
+Here you'll find some data science projects for academic, self-learning and hobby purposes.
 Projects are presented in the form of iPython Notebooks (.ipynb) and Python Scripts (.py), and written from the perspective of guiding the reader through a topic.

 ## Overview